Metals: Gold Falls on Strong U.S. Data

 Continue Reading Below

-Gold for August delivery was recently down 0.6% at $1,267.50 a troy ounce on the Comex division of the New York Mercantile Exchange.
+Gold for August delivery closed down 0.4% at $1,270.10 a troy ounce on the Comex division of the New York Mercantile Exchange.

 Hiring at private U.S. employers increased last month at the fastest pace since 2014, according to payroll processor Automatic Data Processing Inc. and forecasting firm Moody's Analytics.
 Firms across the country added 253,000 workers to their ranks in May, compared with expectations of 180,000.